Full-time equivalent

-In government
+Government

 United States

-According to the Federal government of the United States, FTE is defined by the Government Accountability Office (GAO) as the number of total hours worked divided by the maximum number of compensable hours in a full-time schedule as defined by law.
-For example, if the normal schedule for a quarter is defined as 411.25 hours ([35 hours per week * (52 weeks per year – 5 weeks' regulatory vacation)] / 4), then someone working 100 hours during that quarter represents 100/411.25 = 0.24 FTE.
+According to the federal government of the United States, FTE is defined by the Government Accountability Office (GAO) as the number of total hours worked divided by the maximum number of compensable hours in a full-time schedule as defined by law.
+For example, if the normal schedule for a quarter is defined as 411.25 hours ([35 hours per week × (52 weeks per year – 5 weeks' regulatory vacation)] / 4), then someone working 100 hours during that quarter represents 100/411.25 = 0.24 FTE.
 Two employees working in total 400 hours during that same quarterly period represent 0.97 FTE.
-Ex.

-The U.S. Office of Management and Budget, or OMB, the President's budget office, will often place upper limits on the total number of FTE that a given agency may utilize each year.
+The U.S. Office of Management and Budget, or OMB, the president's budget office, will often place upper limits on the total number of FTE that a given agency may utilize each year.
 In the past, if agencies were given a ceiling on the actual number of employed workers, which was reported on a given day of the year, the agency could employ more than this number for much of the year.
 Then, as the reporting deadline approached, employees could be let go to reduce the total number to the authorized ceiling on the reporting date.
 Providing agencies with an FTE ceiling, which is calculated based on the total number of hours worked by all employees throughout the year, irrespective of the total numbers employed at any point in time, prevents agencies from using such a strategy.

 Although the generally accepted human-resources meaning for the "E" in FTE is "equivalent", the term is often overloaded in colloquial usage to indicate a "direct, as opposed to contract, full-time employee".

 The term WYE (work year equivalent) is often used instead of FTE when describing the contractor work.

-In education
+United Kingdom

+In the United Kingdom, full time equivalent equates to the standard 40-hour work week: eight hours per day, five days per week and is the total amount of hours that a single full-time employee has worked over any period.
+This allows employers to adopt a single metric for comparison with the full-time average.
+For example, a full week of 40 hours has an FTE value of 1.0, so a person working 20 hours would have an FTE value of 0.5.
+Certain industries may adopt 35 hours, depending on the company, its location and the nature of work.
+Whole-time equivalent (WTE) is the same as FTE and applies also to students in education.

+Education

 Full-time equivalent students is one of the key metrics for measuring enrollment in colleges and universities.
 The measure is often annualized to cover the average annual full-time equivalent students and is designated by the acronym AAFTE.

 Academics can increase their contribution by adopting a number of strategies: